The ASEAN Alternative Dispute Resolution (ADR) Guidelines

-The development of the ADR guidelines is in line with initiative 1.5.1 under the ASEAN Strategic Action Plan on Consumer Protection (ASAPCP 2016-2025), specifically which is to “Develop guidelines for common approaches to ADRs including consideration of a mechanism for resolving consumer complaints through consumer groups”.
+The development of the guidelines is in line with the ASEAN Strategic Action Plan on Consumer Protection (ASAPCP 2016-2025), specifically to “develop guidelines for common approaches to ADRs including consideration of a mechanism for resolving consumer complaints through consumer groups.”

-The ACCP is ultimately looking to develop the ASEAN ODR Network by 2025.
-In addition to developing the Guidelines, the ACCP has undertaken a pilot testing of the ACCP Online Complaints Function which is embedded in the ACCP Website.
-It is expected to launch the function in early 2022.
+The ASEAN Committee of Consumer Protection (ACCP) is ultimately looking to develop the ASEAN Online Dispute Resolution Network by 2025.
+In addition to developing the guidelines, the committee has undertaken a pilot testing of the ACCP Online Complaints Function which is embedded in the ACCP website.
+The function is expected to be launched in early 2022.